IIIF/api/source/api/presentation/2.0/index.md

 The sequence conveys the ordering of the views of the object.
 The default sequence (and typically the only sequence) _MUST_ be embedded within the manifest, and _MAY_ also be available from its own URI.
 The default sequence _MAY_ have a URI to identify it.
 Any additional sequences _MUST_ be referred to from the manifest, not embedded within it, and thus these additional sequences _MUST_ have an HTTP URI.

 The new {name} parameter in the URI structure _MUST_ distinguish it from any other sequences that may be available for the physical object.
 Typical default names for sequences are "normal" or "basic".
-Names _SHOULD_ begin with a character in the range [a-zA-Z].
+Names _SHOULD_ begin with an alphabetical character.

 Sequences _MAY_ have their own descriptive, rights and linking metadata using the same fields as for manifests.
 The `label` property _MAY_ be given for sequences and _MUST_ be given if there is more than one referenced from a manifest.
 After the metadata, the set of pages in the object, represented by canvas resources, are listed in order in the `canvases` property.
 There _MUST_ be at least one canvas given.